Development and Application of a ReaxFF Reactive Force Field for Ni-Doped MoS$_2$: Conclusion

 \section{Conclusion}

 Two new ReaxFF force fields were developed for Ni-doped $\mathrm{MoS_2}$.
 The force fields were developed by adding the parameters for Ni-Mo-S, Ni-S-Mo, and S-Ni-Mo angles to a previously optimized force field for $\mathrm{MoS_2}$,~\cite{ponomarev2022ReaxFF-MoS2-new, Ostadhossein2017} and tuning those parameters to match DFT-calculated energies.
 The parameterization was based on strained DFT calculations of Mo-substituted, S-substituted, octahedral, and tetrahedral intercalation structures of the Ni dopant.
 Both force fields showed accurate and reliable results with the force field that was based on the 2022 parameters performing slightly better.
 Hence, the results from the 2022 parameters were shown in the main text.
-However, since the two original parameter sets were optimized for different $\mathrm{MoS_2}$ models, i.e., single-layer versus bulk, the 2017 parameters' equation of state results were included in the SI section.
+However, since the two original parameter sets were optimized for different $\mathrm{MoS_2}$ models, i.e., single-layer versus bulk, the 2017 parameters' equation of state results were included in Figs. S5-S9.
 The final force field developed based on the 2022 potential was able to accurately predict the energy difference between tetrahedral and octahedral intercalation, lengths of Mo--Ni and S--Ni bonds, lattice constants, S--S distance, and interlayer separation.
 Furthermore, the developed force field agreed with DFT on the relaxed geometries of Ni-doped $\mathrm{MoS_2}$ structures with vacancies.
 We note that the force field was not trained for interlayer sliding,\cite{Guerrero_sliding} and our initial testing indicates that it was not able to accurately capture sliding behavior for most dopant configurations; improvement of the force field to capture sliding energies could be considered in future work.
+To perform simulations relevant to catalysis with Ni-doped $\mathrm{MoS_2}$, a next step would be to incorporate interactions with other elements like H. In addition, including torsion terms and training of the bond angle parameters that were taken from the literature might improve the accuracy of the force field.
 However, the force field is robust for modeling the crystal structures of Ni-doped $\mathrm{MoS_2}$ and their elastic behavior, as well as the phase transition between amorphous and crystalline, and also the underlying mechanisms of doping.
-The ReaxFF force fields developed in this work will enable future simulation-based studies of the fundamental mechanisms by which Ni dopants affect $\mathrm{MoS_2}$ for applications in catalysis and tribological, as well as other possible new applications of the material.
+The ReaxFF force fields developed in this work will enable future simulation-based studies of the fundamental mechanisms by which Ni dopants affect $\mathrm{MoS_2}$.